 I welcome interest from prospective PhD students in these areas:

 2. Politics and Developments in the former Yugoslavia

 Teaching and subject expertise

 I have a vast amount of teaching experience.
-For nearly 10 years, I have been involved in undergraduate and post-graduate education in Higher Education.
+For over 10 years, I have been involved in undergraduate and post-graduate teaching in Higher Education.
 I have taught in different countries and on a variety of topics.
 Broadly, my teaching experience covers four main areas:

 1. International Relations